Jump to navigation

 This unofficial online version of regulations is the most current version available.
-For official publication of all State of Colorado regulations, please consult the Code of Colorado Regulations on the Secretary of State's website.
+For the official publication of all State of Colorado regulations, please consult the Code of Colorado Regulations on the Secretary of State's website.

-Sign up to receive emails when Notices of Rulemaking, Permanent Rules, or Emergency Rules have been published and view full text of Notices, Proposed Rules, Adopted Rules and Attorney General Opinions.
+Sign up to receive emails when Notices of Rulemaking, Permanent Rules, or Emergency Rules have been published and view the full text of Notices, Proposed Rules, Adopted Rules and Attorney General Opinions.

 Policies of the Nursing Board are divided into six sections.

 The Board has developed the following statements for use in determining scope of practice.
 Individual situations should be reviewed against these statements for verification of scope of practice.

 In Colorado, the practice of professional nursing (including those listed on the advanced practice registry) includes the performance of both independent nursing functions and delegated medical functions.
 The Board of Nursing (BON) considers RNs to be independent practitioners.
 Two things limit the independent scope of nursing practice:

 Dependent nursing function falls under delegated medical.
 The statute defines delegated medical function to include the RN implementation of a medical plan "a written plan, verbal order, standing order, or protocol - whether patient-specific or not, that authorizes specific or discretionary medical action, which may include but is not limited to the selection of medication."
 The amount of physician oversight would be determined by the physician and nurse involved in this process.

 The Board of Nursing has been working to empower Colorado nurses to determine their own scopes of practice.
 Using the following guidelines, a nurse may decide what is within scope, and to make certain the task or practice is documented in facility or institution policies and procedures.

 Ask the following question: Is this task/practice within my scope of practice?